Scaling up Multi-domain Semantic Segmentation with Sentence Embeddings: Related Work

-\textbf{Zero-shot Semantic Segmentation.} Xian~\etal~\cite{xian2019semantic} proposed the first zero-shot semantic segmentation method, which transfers knowledge from trained classes to unknown classes based on inter-class similarity.
-A variety of zero-shot methods have followed~\cite{zhao2017open, hu2020uncertainty, miller1995wordnet, bucher2019zero}.
-Existing methods are primarily either generative or discriminative.
-Zhao~\etal~\cite{zhao2017open} proposed a discriminative method to solve the zero-shot semantic segmentation problem using a label hierarchy.
+\textbf{Zero-shot Semantic Segmentation.} The term zero-shot has multiple meanings, including both applying a model to a dataset that it has not been trained on~\cite{MSeg_2020_CVPR}\cite{zendel2018wilddash}, and using a pre-trained model to identify novel classes~\cite{xian2019semantic}\cite{hu2020uncertainty}.
+The first category focuses on solving the zero-shot domain transferring problem.
+Most current semantic segmentation methods~\cite{cheng2021maskformer, cheng2021mask2former} train the model on a specific dataset, thus with limited generalization ability to diverse scenes.
+To solve this problem, Mseg proposes a unified taxonomy to set up large-scale data for training, while wildash~\cite{zendel2018wilddash} proposes an evaluation benchmark.
+Furthermore, how to segment the categories that have never been seen during training is a relatively new research topic~\cite{hu2020uncertainty, baek2021exploiting}.
+Existing zero-shot categories segmentation methods can be categorized into 2 streams, i.e. discriminative methods~\cite{zhao2017open, hu2020uncertainty, baek2021exploiting} and generative methods~\cite{bucher2019zero, gu2020context, ding2021decoupling}.
+Xian~\etal~\cite{xian2019semantic} proposed a discriminative zero-shot semantic segmentation method, which transfers each pixel's feature to a semantic word embedding space and obtains the class probability via the distance to the fixed semantic word embedding.
+Similarly, Zhao~\etal~\cite{zhao2017open} proposed a discriminative method to solve the zero-shot semantic segmentation problem using a label hierarchy.
 They thus incorporate hypernym/hyponym relations from WordNet~\cite{miller1995wordnet} to help with zero-shot parsing.
 Hu~\etal~\cite{hu2020uncertainty} argued that the noisy training data from seen classes challenge the zero-shot label transfer.
 To address this issue, they proposed an approach based on Bayesian uncertainty estimation.
-Baek~\etal~\cite{baek2021exploiting} proposed to align the visual and semantic information through a learned joint embedding space, and introduce boundary-aware regression and semantic consistency losses to learn discriminative features.
-In contrast, some generative methods introduce multi-stage training and fine-tune the classifier on novel unseen classes.
-Bucher~\etal~\cite{bucher2019zero} proposed the first generative method (ZS3Net).
+Baek~\etal~\cite{baek2021exploiting} proposed to align the visual and semantic information through a learned joint embedding space and introduce boundary-aware regression and semantic consistency losses to learn discriminative features.
+In contrast, the ZS3Net~\cite{bucher2019zero} is a typical generative method.
+They propose a generative model to generate per-pixel features by word embeddings and train it in a supervised manner.
+As the text embeddings are designed to describe the objects instead of pixels, ZS3Net's formulation is not robust.
 To create diverse and context-aware features from semantic word embeddings, Gu~\etal~\cite{gu2020context} proposed a contextual module to capture the pixel-wise contextual information in CaGNet.
+A variety of zero-shot methods have followed~\cite{hu2020uncertainty}\cite{miller1995wordnet}\cite{bucher2019zero}.
+Existing methods are primarily either generative or discriminative.
+In contrast to these pixel-wise zero-shot classification methods, Ding~\etal~\cite{ding2021decoupling} proposes decoupling the mask segmentation and multi-class classification problems.
+They first implement a class-agnostic segmentation and then combine it with CLIP~\cite{radford2021learning} to solve the category classification.